NVIDIA/spark-rapids/docs/get-started/getting-started-menu.md

 ## Spark GPU Scheduling Overview
 Apache Spark 3.0 now supports GPU scheduling as long as you are using a cluster manager that supports it.
 You can have Spark request GPUs and assign them to tasks.
 The exact configs you use will vary depending on your cluster manager.
-Here are a few of the configs:
+Here are some example configs:
 - Request your executor to have GPUs:
   - `--conf spark.executor.resource.gpu.amount=1`
 - Specify the number of GPUs per task: